-- Two-year history with same employer is required. - Completed FNMA Form 1005 - Paystubs, Tax Returns, 4506-C, or W-2's not required. - Must be completed by Human Resource, Payroll Department or Officer of the Company. - No Gift Funds allowed
+- Two-year history with same employer is required. - Bonus, commission, and overtime are allowed under WVOE. - Completed FNMA Form 1005 - Paystubs, Tax Returns, 4506-C, or W-2's not required. - Must be completed by Human Resource, Payroll Department or Officer of the Company. - Gift funds are allowed, the borrower must contribute at least 20% from their own funds with maximum 80% CLTV.
+Gift funds are not allowed for CLTV above 80%.